How did our ancestors make leather

 Tannin boiled leather

-Tannin is a substance that can be found in many plants across nature, but is found in the highest amounts in nuts and certain berries.
-Its job within the plant is to help preserve it and make the skins of fruit waterproof, but it’s very hard to extract in a relatively pure form from everything its in apart from one very common type of nut, the Acorn.
-If you take a load of acorns and slightly crush them so the inside is exposed before putting them into some water, after a few hours you will see the water start to turn a dark yellow colour, this is all the tannins leaching out.
+Tannin is a substance that can be found in many plants across nature but is found in the highest amounts in nuts and certain berries.
+Its job within the plant is to help preserve it and make the skins of fruit waterproof, but it’s very hard to extract in a relatively pure form from everything it’s in apart from one very common type of nut, the Acorn.
+If you take a load of acorns and slightly crush them so the inside is exposed before putting them into some water, after a few hours you will see the water start to turn a dark yellow color, this is all the tannins leaching out.

 Acorns have a very high concentration of this substance which makes it a perfect choice for a source of tannin, which in turn allowed for large amounts of leather to be made.
 After the skin has been stretched and dried, it will be put into a large pot filled with boiling tannin water and then heated for an hour or so.
 The skin will then be dried again before being softened and made into something, with the tannins remaining within the leather to act as a preservative and stop it from rotting.